 Braamfontein Improvement District

-Legislated in 2004 to protect the investments made by the property owners and the JDA, Braamfontein has changed substantially over the past 10 years.
+The Braamfontein Improvement District is 11 years old, legislated in 2004 to protect the investments made by the property owners and the JDA, Braamfontein has changed substantially over the past 11 years.

 Starting out as a space for corporate head offices, Braamfontein now boasts some of the best public art in the city.
 It also offers visitors a wide variety of really great coffee shops, new restaurants are coming into the area all the time, boutique clothing stores are popping up around every corner, art galleries abound, night clubs and bars are jammed packed over the weekend, students are flocking to the education and entrepreneur hubs as well as international NGO's!
 It is all happening in Braamfontein!